mpirvu/TechXchange2003/README.md

        ```

     4. Go to the grafana dashboard you configured before and watch the throughput results for the two services.

+       The AcmeAirEE8 service with Semeru Cloud Compiler should reach peak throughput much faster than the baseline service.

 12. Cleanup